In a survey of 2096 U.S. adults, 1740 think football teams of all... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-A point estimate is a single value that serves as a best guess or approximation of a population parameter.
-In this context, it refers to the proportion of U.S. adults who believe that football players should take time off after a head injury.
-The point estimate is calculated by dividing the number of individuals who support the idea by the total number of surveyed individuals.
+The population proportion refers to the fraction of a population that exhibits a certain characteristic.
+In this case, it represents the proportion of U.S. adults who believe that football players should take time off after a head injury.
+Understanding this concept is crucial for estimating how widespread this belief is among the entire population based on survey data.

 Recommended video: